dataPulverizer/KernelMatrixBenchmark/README.md

   return mat;
 }
 ```

+#### Julia

+The Julia code uses `@threads` macro for parallelising the code and `@views` macro for referencing arrays.
+One confusing thing about Julia's arrays is their reference status.
+Sometimes as in this case arrays will behave like value objects and they have to be referenced by using the `@views` macro otherwise they generate copies, at other times they behave like reference objects, for example passing them into a function.
+It can be a little tricky dealing with this because you don't always know what set of operations will generate a copy, but where this occurs `@views` provides a good solution.

-The Julia code uses `@threads` macro for parallelising the code and `@views` macro for using views of the data.
-The `Symmetric` type was used to save the small bit of extra work needed for allocating to both sides of the matrix.
+The `Symmetric` type saves the small bit of extra work needed for allocating to both sides of the matrix.

 ```
 //Julia
 function calculateKernelMatrix(Kernel::K, data::Array{T}) where {K <: AbstractKernel,T <: AbstractFloat}